zh30/git-commit-analyzer/README.md

 6. If you plan to use Groq, set up the API key as an environment variable:
    - In the same 'Environment Variables' dialog, under 'User variables', click 'New'
    - Set Variable name as `GROQ_API_KEY` and Variable value as your Groq API key
+   - Set Variable name as `CEREBRAS_API_KEY` and Variable value as your Cerebras API key
    - Click 'OK' to close all dialogs

 7. Restart any open command prompts for the changes to take effect.